 To my family and friends: thank you for all your support, care and prayers over the past five years and four months that I have been living with cancer.
 Some people think of themselves as battling cancer, I have never thought of it as a war.
-Having been in two wars with the Navy.
+Having been in two wars with the Navy, I know what war is.
 For me it has been a way to live my life positively for as long as I can, adventuring the whole way with my beautiful bride by my side.
-There have been 5 surgeries, 6 blood transfusions, 7 different chemo medications and 6 different rounds of radiation on 56 different parts of my body.
+There have been 5 surgeries, 9 blood transfusions, 7 different types of chemotherapy and 6 different rounds of radiation on 6 different parts of my body.
 I have been fortunate in that I had few side effects and worked through most of this until recently.
-My doctor called me the beast.
+My doctor called me” the beast.”
 Able to take it all in stride.
 Carol, your prayers helped that I’m sure.
-Don’t misunderstand; the diagnosis was disappointing.
-But as my wife reminded me, there will be time to grieve, so let’s live it all.
+Don’t misunderstand; the diagnosis was very disappointing, But as my wife reminded me, there will be time to grieve, so let’s live it all.

 There is a shift now as the tumors wind around the spine, put pressure on the nerves and cause fractures.
-In the past month, I have had a good deal of pain and not much sleep.
-Tomorrow, I will have surgery on my spine as many of you know to help me improve my walking.
+In the past 2 months I have had a good deal of pain and not much sleep.
+Tomorrow 7/7 , I will have surgery on my spine as many of you know to help me walk.
+It has deteriorated in the past week to only moving toes.
 This will be followed by 10 rounds of radiation in two weeks.
-A month from then 5-10 more on a different part of my neck.
+And two weeks from then 10 more on a different part of my neck so that the same thing doesn’t happen there.
 As you can see, I am in a different chapter of this disease.

 Writing this will keep all of you updated in the months ahead and let you know when you might give me a ride to treatment or a hand.
 Thanks, Scott.